Chinese censorship abroad

-Chinese censorship abroad refers to extraterritorial censorship by the Chinese Communist Party (CCP) and government of China that is conducted beyond China's own borders.
-The censorship can be applied to both Chinese expatriates and foreign groups.
-Sensitive topics that have been censored include the political status of Taiwan, human rights in Tibet, Xinjiang internment camps, the persecution of Uyghurs in China, the 1989 Tiananmen Square protests and massacre, the 2019–2020 Hong Kong protests, the COVID-19 pandemic in mainland China, the CCP's COVID-19 pandemic response, the persecution of Falun Gong, and more general issues related to human rights and democracy in China.
+The People's Republic of China is widely alleged to engage in censorship, beyond its borders, to both Chinese expatriates and foreign groups.
+Sensitive topics that have been censored include the political status of Taiwan, human rights in Tibet, Xinjiang internment camps, the persecution of Uyghurs in China, the 1989 Tiananmen Square protests and massacre, the 2019–2020 Hong Kong protests, the COVID-19 pandemic in mainland China, the Chinese government's COVID-19 pandemic response, the persecution of Falun Gong, and more general issues related to human rights and democracy in China.

 Self-censorship is undertaken by foreign companies wishing to do business in mainland China, a growing phenomenon given the country's market size and enormous consumer base.
 Companies seeking to avoid offending the Chinese regime and Chinese customers have engaged in self-censorship, as well as disciplining of staff that have offended the regime.
 When pressured by the Chinese regime, some companies have apologized or made statements in support of the regime's policies.

 The PRC government pays 50 Cent Party operatives and encourages "Little Pink" nationalist netizens to combat any perceived dissent against its position on Chinese issues, including opposing any foreign expressions of support for protesters or perceived separatist movements, with the country's "Patriotic Education campaign" since the 1990s emphasising the dangers of foreign influence and the country's "century of humiliation" by outside powers.

 Censorship of overseas services is also undertaken by companies based in China, such as WeChat and TikTok.
 Chinese citizens living abroad as well as family residing in China have also been subject to threats to their employment, education, pension, and business opportunities if they engage in expression critical of the Chinese government or its policies.
 With limited pushback by foreign governments and organisations, these issues have led to growing concern about self-censorship, compelled speech and a chilling effect on free speech in other countries.